liranmatcu/Docker_Security_Labs/ethereum/readme.md

 30303 TCP and UDP, used by the P2P protocol running the network

 ## Volumes
-Note, if you are running an Ethereum client inside a Docker container, you should mount a data volume as the client’s data directory (located at /root/.ethereum inside the container) to ensure that downloaded data is preserved between restarts and/or container life-cycles.
+Note, if you are running an Ethereum client inside a Docker container, you should mount a data volume as the client's data directory (located at /root/.ethereum inside the container) to ensure that downloaded data is preserved between restarts and/or container life-cycles.

 ## Docker quick start
 docker run -d --name ethereum-node -v "$PWD"/alice/ethereum:/root \